ericthebell/ericthebell.github.io/_roles/Al-Jazeera.md

 	<img src="/assets/images/AJ-heuristics.jpg" alt="Heuristic evaluation">
 </figure>

+### Product roadmap scoping

+Fleshing out each high priority project area and its strategic approach.
+- Problem definition and context
+- Strategic approach to each solution
+- Which stakeholders it supports
+- Conceptual solution examples and scoping

-**Mobile overhaul and design system**.
+### Mobile overhaul and design system

 Built out a Figma design system from scratch, both to align mobile app branding and style with web, and as a design team collaboration exercise.

 <figure>
 	<label for="mn-comparison" class="margin-toggle">⊕</label>